-No one should have to suffer domestic abuse or violence, there is no reason that can justify abusing someone you live with or a family member.
-You need to tell someone what is happening to you and / or your children, even if the abuse began with the current lockdown.
+No one should suffer domestic abuse or violence, there is no reason that can justify abusing someone you live with or a family member.
+You need to tell someone what is happening to you and / or your children.

 To speak to someone about domestic abuse or violence: